 Lost Bones Introduction

 What can you expect?
-I’ll begin by sharing a series of stories about notable specimens I’ve researched over the last four years, many of which led me to present an abstract and poster at the Society of Vertebrate Paleontology’s annual convention in Minneapolis in October 2024.
+I’ll begin by sharing a series of stories about notable specimens I’ve researched over the last four years, many of which led me to present an abstract and poster at the Society of Vertebrate Paleontology’s annual convention in Minneapolis in 2024.
 After that, I’ll post a new story each month as I continue my research travels to every corner of the state.

 Or just want to pledge an help keep the rubber on the road?
 See my about page here.